meenulekha/tp/docs/UserGuide.md

 Warning:

-- comma in the comment might cause the csv file to be corrupted.
+- comma in the comment might cause the csv file to be corrupted, so they are removed from your input.
+Avoid using comma.
-  Do not open the list.csv file while the application is running.
+- Do not open the list.csv file while the application is running.
-- This app is designed for small hackathons.
-The id should be a positive integer smaller than 2147483648.
+- As the maximum number of entries in the contact list is 2147483647, the id should be a positive integer smaller than 2147483648.

 ### Removing a person : `delete`